Ok, here’s a really common but confusing eating situation, see if you can relate.

 Essentially, statistics show that people with clinical eating disorders statistics are genetically prone to eating disorders and that they also dieted at a young age.

-To this point, the National Institute of Mental Health reports that “There is a commonly held misconception that eating disorders are a lifestyle choice”.
+The National Institute of Mental Health reports “There is a commonly held misconception that eating disorders are a lifestyle choice”.